 We are well aware of the problems we are facing, so right now we are going to take a look into a few of Starboards’ partners and their plastic solutions.
-Let’s have a look of what they’ve have been up to lately.
+Let’s have a look at what they’ve have been up to lately.

 Good Karma Projects

-To kick off let’s take a look at what Good Karma Projects, AKA GK Projects, have been up to recently.
+To kick-off let’s take a look at what Good Karma Projects, AKA GK Projects, have been up to recently.
 In all honesty, they have been up to a lot!

 So let’s focus on a quick intro to them.
 GK is a non-profit organization, who are aiming to redefine the board sports industry in reference to sustainability and social involvement.
-Starboard and GK align as both are on their pathway to find the impacts of all stages of a boards life, through Life Cycle Assessment, LCA.
+Starboard and GK align as both are on their pathway to find the impacts of all stages of a board’s life, through Life Cycle Assessment, LCA.
 From here the information obtained is used to improve processes, provide a sound basis of informed decisions.
 Resulting in stepping on that first stepping stone to the reduced overall impact of the product.

 “The investigation results showed that there is around 100.000 microplastics per Km2, a similar density as the famous ‘trash islands’ in the Pacific Ocean.
 The main goal of the documentary is to give visibility to the plastic pollution problem and create awareness about the huge amount of waste that we generate and ends in our seas.”

 Check out GK’s next screening of the short documentary at Outdoor by ISPO this week!

 Brands for Good X Outdoor By ISPO

 This week, Europes largest outdoor trade fair went live!